crewAIInc/crewAI/docs/core-concepts/Pipeline.md

 - Validates that stages contain only Crew instances or lists of Crew instances.
 - Prevents double nesting of stages to maintain a clear structure.

-## Best Practices for Pipelines

-1. **Clear Stage Definition**: Define each stage with a clear purpose and expected output.
-2. **Effective Data Flow**: Ensure that the output of each stage is in a format suitable for the input of the next stage.
-3. \*\*Parallel Proce